 - Clinical science

 Hepatitis A infection is caused by the hepatotropic hepatitis A virus (HAV) and is usually transmitted via the fecal-oral route.
 About half of all cases of HAV infection that occur in the US are acquired during visits to countries that are endemic for HAV (e.g., tropical or subtropical regions).
 HAV infection results in acute hepatitis with a clinical course characterized by prodromal symptoms of fever and malaise, followed by jaundice.
-As in any other case of acute viral hepatitis, high levels of serum transaminase and mixed hyperbilirubinemia are observed.
-Serological detection of anti-HAV IgM, which is elevated during an acute infection, confirms the diagnosis.
+As in any other case of acute viral hepatitis, high levels of serum transaminase, and mixed hyperbilirubinemia are observed.
+Serological detection of anti-HAV IgM, which is elevated during acute infection, confirms the diagnosis.
 While prodromal symptoms resolve within a few weeks, jaundice usually resolves within 1–3 months.
 No chronic sequelae occur and acute hepatic failure occurs only in very rare cases.
 Therefore, supportive care is usually the only treatment required.
 As of 2006, routine immunization against hepatitis A is recommended for all children older than 12 months.
 Certain high-risk groups, such as tourists to areas where HAV is endemic, should also be immunized against HAV if they have not been vaccinated in the past.

 - Hepatitis A infection is the second most common cause of acute hepatitis in the US.